 The yearly increase in the Vento Bands, and therefore the increase in compensation levels, assist with how the case will impact an individual's rights.
 Nevertheless, the burden of providing ample evidence may cause concern to those who are facing discriminatory treatment.
 In such a situation, would it still be worth proceeding with a claim? – Our advice is yes.

-Whilst there are certainly benefits to the judgment in Eddie Stobart Ltd v Graham, there are possible pitfalls that could impact many individuals facing the Tribunal.
+There certainly are benefits to the judgment in Eddie Stobart Ltd v Graham, but there are also possible pitfalls that could impact many individuals facing the Tribunal.
 It is a case of waiting to see what happens in future claims.